ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

    start-rserver.sh
    ```

-  5. Next follow the instructions printed to the terminal after running .
+  5. Next follow the instructions printed to the terminal after running `start-rserver.sh`.
 The command-lines given
   in these instructions need be executed in a terminal of a user's local system and not on the remote system where
   `start-rserver.sh` was exectuted.